 “Go take some time.
 Go to your room.
 Take care of your needs.
 I’ve got it from here.
 The kids and I will clean up.
 It’s no big deal,”

 But I was just so stuck on it.
 I was scrubbing a pan too.
 That’s the worst right?
 When things are so gross and crusted on… I was fixated, just scrubbing away at that pan.

 Again he tries to help, “Just leave it.
 Go,” and I’m thinking, no, if I leave it, then I’ll have to do it in the morning, and he got me flowers I hate... (rant, grumble, boo hoo).
 You guys, I was in a miserable mood.
 The thing is, when you’re feeling emotions, the worst thing you can do is try to stuff them down and not feel them.

 Remembering that I’m a marriage coach, I somehow managed to start trying to figure out what I should do in this moment.
 What would I tell a client to do?
 Number one – don’t try not to be angry or frustrated… because it’s not going to work.
 It’s just going to make it worse.
 Feel the feelings.
 Okay, I don’t want to hurt my husband’s feelings, but… why don’t I like those flowers?

 Suddenly I had this memory pop up of two really uncomfortable Valentine’s Days that I’ve had with previous boyfriends.
 I got married at 17, so I didn’t have a lot of experience, but I had little crushes and such in elementary school and high school.
 There were two in particular that were so uncomfortable.
 They both had bought me cheapie gifts, like something from a 7-Eleven.
-I felt that “Valentine’s Day expectation”, and we were playing this romantic part, but I was really just a kid, and I didn’t understand what my role was.
-I just felt really ew and icky and gross.
+I felt that “Valentine’s Day expectation.”
+We were playing this romantic part, but I was really just a kid who didn’t understand what my role was.
+It just felt really ew and icky and gross.